jdcloudcom/en/documentation/Networking/Virtual-Private-Cloud/Getting-Started/Create-Virtual-Machine-Instance-In-VPC.md

 ## **Overview**

-With this teaching you can complete a simple network deployment on JD Cloud and get the following resources:
+With this teaching you can complete a simple network deployment on JD Cloud & AI and get the following resources:

 - 1 VPC
 - 1 Subnet